Amir-mjafari/Amir-mjafari/README.md

 - 👋 I’m @Amir-mjafari
 -  :gear: Engineer
-- :man_technologist: Python, R, MATLAB, and a bit JAVA
+- :man_technologist: Python, R, MATLAB, SQL, and a bit JAVA
 - :heart: Statistics
 - 👀 Statistical and Machine Learning models + Experimental Design
-- 🌱 Learning MySQL
 - 💞️ Looking to collaborate on innovative ideas in analysis of online experiments to improve users experience :bulb:
 - 📫 You can reach me through my email: amir.mjafari@yahoo.com